wp-plugins/flyzoo/readme.txt

 * Real-time Visitors Monitoring: get actionable insights about your visitors

-* Pop out Windows: chat rooms can be detached from the page and pop up to an external window for a better user experience
+* Pop out Chats: chat rooms can be detached from the page and pop up to an external window for a better user experience

 * Customizable: choose you chat colors, dock layout & features, online/offline greeting messages and much more...